ska-telescope/ska-data-lifecycle/charts/ska-dlm/README.md

 ```

 * Set `storage.endpointSecretName` to the name of predefined k8 secret.
 The secret can contain the rclone secrets for a named storage endpoint.
 The `config.parameters` value for an endpoint will be replaced by the secret value if the secret key matches the name of the storage endpoint.
-If `storage.endpointSecretName` is empty then the `config.parameters` will remained unchanged.
+If `storage.endpointSecretName` is empty, then the `config.parameters` will remained unchanged.

 ### Storage Endpoint Examples